qserenali/EWAS/README.md

 # EWAS

-The respository contains example code snippet supportig the Li et al., Clinical Epigenetics publication (under review).
+The respository contains example code snippet supportig the Li et al., Clinical Epigenetics publication (PMID: 33069246).
 Please contact if an example code is missing.

 The code repository includes the following steps: